Willichi/alx-low_level_programming/README.md

-This is my first Readme on alx-low_level_programming
+This is my README on 0x02-functions_nested_loops